jccriado/matchingtools/doc/transformations.rst

 ``pattern`` may contain tensors with negative indices corresponding to indices that are not contracted inside ``pattern``.
-In that cases, the operators in replacement should also contain the same negative indices.
+In that case, the operators in replacement should also contain the same negative indices.
 When ``pattern`` is substituted inside an operator ``op``, the indices in ``op`` outside ``pattern`` that are contracted with indices inside pattern appear as contracted with the